 The nearshore fish community in the Port of Durban was sampled using a beach seine net at 14 stations along the margins of the main sandbank areas.
 Fish communities were, as in previous seasons, dominated by the Bald Glassy (Ambassis dussumieri) that also contributed the most to overall biomass.
-The overall abundance and species richness of fish communities were below the minimum thresholds for autumn, but biomass was above this threshold.
-This was largely driven by the biomass of Bald Glassy.
-The fact that species richness and abundance continues to violate minimum thresholds suggests that the fish communities in the Port are becoming smaller and less diverse.
+The overall abundance, biomass and species richness of fish communities were below the minimum thresholds for spring, as also recorded in previous seasons this year.